Advertiser Disclosure

 Pay the Guest Access Fee

-Alternatively, if you don’t travel with someone often enough to justify adding them as an authorized user, or if you just want to treat a friend you’re going on a trip with, you could simply pay the guest access fee.
+Alternatively, if you don’t travel with someone often enough to justify adding them as an additional user, or if you just want to treat a friend you’re going on a trip with, you could simply pay the guest access fee.

 American Express charges $50 per person (or $30 for children from 2 to 17) to bring a guest into the lounge.